Liam9652/ansible_supremeraid/README.md

    - Add the necessary download links for SupremeRAID packages.

    b.
-Modify RAID configuration in `/roles/configure/vars/main.yml`:
+Modify the configuration:

+   - Adjust the basic parameters in `/group_vars/all/main.yml`.

-   - Adjust RAID parameters according to your requirements.
+   - Adjust RAID parameters according to your requirements in `/group_vars/all/configure.yml`.

    c.
 Prepare the license mapping file: